rukzuk/devdocs/src/sphinx/module_tutorial/js_module_api.rst

 .. admonition:: Space

     ..

 .. js:function:: getVisualHelpersState()   Object

+.. raw:: html

+.. raw:: html

 	Returns the state of the visual helpers (if they should be visible/hidden)

+.. raw:: html

+	<br><br>